calchiwo/calchiwo/README.md

 ## 👋 Hi, I'm Caleb Wodi

 I’m a 15-year-old self-taught software developer from Nigeria.
-I build apps📱, games🎮, and AI tools🤖, all straight from my Android phone.
+I build apps📱, games🎮, and AI tools using only my Android phone.
 I learn by doing, experiment a lot, and love turning ideas into real projects.
 My goal is to make tech fun, accessible, and inspiring for everyone.
 Let’s connect and build something amazing together 🤩

 ---